KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/payments.md

 **paymentsinfo '["createtxid"]'**

-The `paymentsinfo` method returns relevant information about Payments plan referred by the provided `createtxid` .
+The `paymentsinfo` method returns relevant information about the Payments plan referred by the provided `createtxid` .

 #### Arguments